Jones Counter

 The Jones Counter is a type of bicycle odometer which adds the function of a surveyor's wheel to a bicycle.
 It was developed in 1971 by Alan Jones to accurately measure the length of road running race courses.
+The use of bicycles to measure race courses was developed by John Jewell in the UK and brought to the U.S. by Ted Corbitt.

 The counter has gears that drive a mechanical digital counter.
 One count typically corresponds to about 1/20 of a wheel revolution (this varies if a different gear ratio is used); this provides a resolution of about 10 cm in course length, although overall accuracy, depending on calibration and other factors, is lower, but normally better than 1 part in 1,000.

 Almost all road running courses in the world are measured with this device.
 The Jones Counter has been used to measure all Olympic Marathon courses since the 1976 Montreal Olympics except for the 1980 Moscow Olympics.
 In addition, it has often been used to measure Olympic Road Race Walking Courses.